connellsharp/Firestorm/docs/index.md

 You can read more about the requests and responses [here](endpoints/basic-requests.md).

+## Configurable

+You can customise many aspects of Firestorm to suit your API needs.

+- Response structure.
+You could add `"status": "ok"` to successful responses.
+- Naming conventions. `snake_case`, `camelCase` or `PascalCase`
+- Verb strategies.
+Use `PUT` or `PATCH` for partial updates

+These and much more are all enabled by the main [configuration object](setup/configuration-object.md).

+## Clean and concise code

+Writing this kind of REST API using a `Controller` can be tedious.
+Writing the same CRUD operations in each controller, the same null checks, permissions.
+That's before you even get into adding `where` filters or pagination.

+Firestorm simplifies all that by using definitions of fields used in your API.
+You tell Firestorm how to write a field, and that logic is used throughout your API.

+There are currently two ways to write your APIs: [Stems](stems/stems-intro.md) and [Fluent](fluent/fluent-intro.md).

 ## Efficient database querying

-Firestorm builds an `IQueryable` using your definitions and the client's request.
-The query is executed by your LINQ Provider.
+Firestorm runs on top of your ORM.
+Using your code and the client's request, it builds an `IQueryable` that is executed by your LINQ Provider.

-It takes advantage of deferred execution and asyncronous features within C# and .NET to execute queries efficiently.
+It takes advantage of deferred execution and asynchronous features within C# and .NET to execute queries efficiently.

-## Configurable

-You can customise your naming conventions, response structure, verb strategies and much more to suit your API needs.
+See the [solution architecture](contrib/solution-architecture.md) for information on how the project is built.

 ## Open Source